Pokémon Stadium 2: Reception

 Pokémon Stadium 2 holds a 78% score on the review aggregate website Metacritic, indicating "generally favorable reviews".
 GameRankings rated it 73.31% based on 18 reviews.

 GamePro stated that the game would be an enjoyable experience for fans of the series, finding the game to be an upgrade to its predecessor's.
 Gerald Villoria, in a review for GameSpot, found the game to require the Game Boy compatibility to get a complete experience, but was a strong release alongside the Game Boy games.
 He highlighted several aspects of the game, such as its accessibility for new players and the animations and models for the Pokémon, though criticized the game's lackluster soundtrack, sound effects, and announcer.
 Electronic Gaming Monthlys three-person review stated that the game was a strong release for fans of the series, but those without a Transfer Pak or a strong attachment to the series would not be as interested in the game.
 They also found its gameplay incredibly similar to the previous entry in the series.
+Reviewers in Dengeki Nintendo 64 found the game highly useful for fans of the Game Boy game as it was useful for organizing items and its guide for in-depth game material such as egg groups and secondary effects of attacks.
+One reviewer commented that while it all comprehensive, they with there was a new scenario for those who wanted a new narrative along with the battles.

 Eurogamers Tom Bramwell found the game's gameplay to be highly repetitive, and that only those who deeply enjoyed the series and its gameplay would enjoy it.
 He highlighted Earl's Battle Academy and the ability to play the Game Boy games on the television as positives for the game.
 IGNs Chris Carle stated that while the game had a large number of options available to the player, and that the release was improved greatly from the previous installment, players without the Transfer Pak would lack much excitement with the game.
 He also criticized the game's announcer, finding it to be a negative carried across from the previous entry.
 In a retrospective review from Nintendo Life, writer Arjun Joshi stated that nearly every part of the game included in Stadium was improved in some way in the sequel, though he felt that the game's soundtrack was a downgrade, and that the game featured a lack of revamped graphics from its predecessor.

 Pokémon Stadium 2 was a nominee for "11th Annual GamePro Readers' Choice Awards" for "Best Action Game of the Year", but lost to Grand Theft Auto III for PlayStation 2.